Consider these defensive stocks during a market downturn.

 Abbott Laboratories (ABT)

 Abbott Laboratories is a diversified health care products company.
-It’s understandable why many health care stocks outperformed during the pandemic in 2020, but Abbott’s shares outperformed by an even wider margin in 2008.
-Analyst Paige Meyer says Abbott’s diversified business, impressive balance sheet and dividend growth will help the company attract investor attention and gain market share.
-Meyer says COVID-19 will continue to be a near-term catalyst for Abbott.
-Growth segments like diabetes care medical devices will be long-term bullish catalysts.
-CFRA has a “buy” rating and a $140 price target for ABT stock, which closed at $114.02 on March 11.
+It’s understandable why many health care stocks outperformed during the pandemic in 2020, but Abbott’s shares actually outperformed by an even wider margin in 2008.
+Analyst Paige Meyer says Abbott’s diversified business, strong financial position and consistent dividend growth are a recipe for outperformance in any climate.
+In the near term, Meyer says, Abbott will likely continue to gain market share and benefit from COVID-19 test sales.
+In the longer term, Diabetes Care medical devices will be a growth driver, she says.
+CFRA has a “buy” rating and $142 target for ABT stock, which closed at $102.53 on June 17.

 NextEra Energy Inc. (NEE)

 NextEra Energy is a utility holding company and the parent of Florida Power & Light and NextEra Energy Resources.
-Utility sector stocks are generally considered defensive investments and are often a preferred investment during economic downturns.
-Utility companies have stable and predictable demand and cash flows, and a high barrier to entry limits competition.
+Utility sector stocks are generally considered defensive investments and are often a preferred flight-to-safety play during economic downturns.
+Utility companies have stable and predictable demand and cash flows, as well as limited competition.
 NextEra shares outperformed the S&P 500 by double-digit percentages in both 2008 and 2020.
-Analyst Daniel Rich says he expects strong earnings growth and aggressive spending on renewable initiatives for NextEra.
-CFRA has a “buy” rating and a $90 price target for NEE stock, which closed at $79.30 on March 11.
+Analyst Daniel Rich says NextEra is positioned for strong earnings per share growth, driven by its sizable backlog of renewable energy and storage-development contracts.
+CFRA has a “buy” rating and $92 price target for NEE stock, which closed at $70.81 on June 17.

 Home Depot Inc. (HD)

-Home improvement giant Home Depot benefited from the same tail winds that drove Lowe’s outperformance in 2020 and 2008.
+Home improvement giant Home Depot benefited from the same tail winds that drove the outperformance for Lowe’s in 2020 and 2008.
 When virtually the entire retail sector was crushed in 2020, home improvement was one of the few pockets of outperformance.
-Leon says Home Depot’s more than 20% pullback from its 2022 highs is a buying opportunity, and do-it-yourself demand should start to pick up in the spring.
-He says Home Depot will continue to deal with near-term challenges, however, such as professional segment market share losses and elevated lumber costs.
-CFRA has a “buy” rating and a $395 price target for HD stock, which closed at $316.79 on March 11.
+Leon says Home Depot’s 34% pullback in 2022 is a buying opportunity, and Home Depot is effectively navigating supply chain disruptions.
+Leon says Home Depot has a reputation for delivering in challenging environments, and he projects positive same-store sales growth throughout the remainder of 2022.
+CFRA has a “buy” rating and $375 price target for HD stock, which closed at $270.73 on June 17.

 — Lowe’s Cos.
 Inc. (LOW)